7.1.1 Personnel are provided regular education and training on safeguarding policies and procedures.

 - understand the nature and impact of child abuse;

 - understand the nature, factors and impact of institutional abuse;

 - identify risk factors, such as grooming behaviours; and

 - understand, identify and respond to abusive behaviours by a child towards another child.

-7.3.1 The entity provides training to equip relevant personnel to appropriately respond to and support those bringing forward concerns, disclosures and allegations of child abuse [refer to Indicator 4.1.2].
+7.4.1 Education and training programs equip relevant personnel to appropriately respond to and support anyone bringing forward concerns, disclosures, and allegations of abuse.

 - reporting suspected criminal behaviour to police;